 Medicaid is a government program that offers health benefits to individuals, families and disabled people with low income.
 Medicaid is a joint program at both the state and federal levels.

 How can Medicaid help me?

 Medicaid can help you make ends meet by covering the costs of medical expenses like office visits to the doctor, hospitalization, prescriptions and medication, long-term care and other medical financial burdens that an individual or family can experience.

 How do I qualify for Medicaid?

 Not everyone can qualify for the government program.
 If you want to qualify for this benefit, you will need to be within the acceptable range of income and asset requirements.
-In Ohio, an individual seeking Nursing Home Medicaid, for example, needs to earn less than $2,742 per month and have less than $2,000 in assets, in addition to requiring a certain level of care.
-Attorney Butch can review your unique case to help determine if you qualify for Medicaid.
+In Ohio, an individual seeking Nursing Home Medicaid, for example, must earn less than $2,742 per month, have less than $2,000 in assets, and require a certain level of care.
+Attorney Samuel Butcher can review your unique case to help determine if you qualify for Medicaid.

 What is a qualified income trust?

 Also known as a Miller Trust, a Qualified Income Trust (QIT) is a legal arrangement that grants individuals with income above Medicaid’s requirements to qualify for Medicaid by placing the excess in these trusts.
 This option can help someone keep their assets as they age.